Jonah Sachs: How Coaches Can Win The "Story Wars"

 Jonah, a PCA National Advisory Board Member, is the co-founder and CEO of Free Range, which has helped hundreds of social brands and causes break through the media din with campaigns built on sound storytelling strategies.
 His work on viral videos like The Meatrix and The Story of Stuff series has brought key social issues to the attention of more than 60 million viewers, and his interactive work has been honored with 'Best Of' awards three times at the South By Southwest interactive festival.

-Jim Thompson (@JimThompson18), PCA Founder and CEO talks to Jonah about the role of story in the ways coaches communicate with their players.
+Jim Thompson (@JimThompson18), PCA Founder, talks to Jonah about the role of story in the ways coaches communicate with their players.
 He uses a great example of fellow Advisory Board Member Phil Jackson helping his Bulls team past the Pistons in the playoffs by telling the Bulls players a story about how the Lakota tribe viewed its enemies as a gift that could help drive them to a new level of proficiency as warriors.